-Trinity Industries is the manufacturer and seller of the ET-Plus guardrails.
-This guardrail includes a component known as the end terminal.
-This portion of the guardrail is engineered to lessen the impact of a vehicular-crash, without bouncing the vehicle back into traffic.
+Trinity Industries is the manufacturer and seller of the ET Plus guardrail.
+This guardrail includes a component known as the end terminal, a portion of the guardrail engineered to lessen the impact of a vehicular-crash, without bouncing the vehicle back into traffic.

 Unfortunately, the federal government does not have the authority to force Trinity to recall the modified versions of the guardrails.
 It is up to individual states to have them removed from our roadways.
 While some states have banned further installation of these guardrails, many states have not removed these hazardous devices from their highways.

-If you or a loved one has been injured as a result of a guardrail entering your vehicle in a collision, please contact the experienced auto products attorneys at Pope McGlamry.
-You may complete a free case evaluation or call us directly to discuss the specifics of your case.
+If you or a loved one has been injured as a result of a guardrail entering your vehicle in a collision, please contact the experienced auto defect attorneys at Pope McGlamry.
+Complete a free case evaluation or call us directly to discuss the specifics of your case.